 I love working with people who truly want to evolve and grow in every aspect of their lives.

 I have been working as a therapist for over 23 years.
 I began my career specializing in sports injuries.
-Because of persistent back problems, I was forced to stop dancing while I was part of a university dance company as a dance major.
-At the time, I could not find therapists or osteopaths around me who were able to help me effectively.
-It took me years to understand best approach toof my back issues.
-Along the way, I developed my own rehabilitation exercises and eventually healed myself.
-That experience inspired me to become a sports injury therapist so I could help dancers like myself prevent injuries and continue pursuing their passion.
+Due to persistent back problems, I had to stop dancing while I was part of a university dance company as a dance major.
+At the time, I couldn't find any therapists or osteopaths around me who could help me effectively.
+It took me years to understand the best approach for my back issues.
+Over time, I developed my own rehabilitation exercises and finally succeeded in healing myself.
+This experience inspired me to become a therapist specializing in sports injuries.

-This realization led me to study EFT and Energy Medicine, which is related to Touch for Health and Applied Kinesiology.
-Through this work, I was able to help a wider range of people while deepening my understanding of the Chinese meridian system.
-In the end, even when clients came with trauma or difficult life experiences, I never experienced the work as “heavy.”
-Instead, I saw it as solving a puzzle — approaching each case both like a detective and a cheerleader supporting my clients through their process.
+This realization led me to study EFT (Emotional Freedom Techniques) and Energy Medicine, disciplines closely related to Touch for Health and applied kinesiology.
+Through this work, I was able to help a broader range of people while deepening my understanding of the Chinese meridian system.
+I view illnesses, as well as physical or emotional injuries, more like a mystery to be solved—approaching each situation both as a detective and as a coach who encourages and supports clients throughout their journey.

-I also became deeply interested in nervous system work, as I realized it was the missing link in some client cases.
-As I encountered increasingly complex conditions and pathologies, I was naturally led to combine all of my studies into a more holistic approach.
+I also became deeply interested in working with the nervous system, as I realized it was sometimes the missing link in certain cases.
+As I encountered increasingly complex issues and pathologies, I was naturally guided to bring all of my studies together into a more holistic approach.

-A few years into my practice, I was no longer surprised to witness known and unknown conditions, tumors, and even rare illnesses improve or sometimes completely reverse as the bodymind returned to balance.
-In alternative medicine, the “label” of a disease is often less important than understanding the person as a whole.
-By identifying and addressing imbalances in the energy system and emotional stress, the body and mind can gradually return to harmony.
-In the end, the process can be surprisingly simple.
+A few years into my practice, I was no longer surprised to see known or unknown conditions, tumors, and even certain rare diseases improve or sometimes completely disappear as the bodymind regained its balance.
+In alternative medicine, the "label" of a disease is often less important than understanding the person as a whole.
+By identifying and correcting imbalances in the energy system as well as emotional stress, the bodymind can gradually return to harmony.
+Ultimately, the process can be surprisingly simple.

-I feel deeply grateful for what I have come to understand about the body and mind, and I truly enjoy sharing that knowledge with others.
+I feel a profound gratitude for what I have come to understand about the bodymind, and I sincerely love sharing this knowledge with others.